InseeFr/Pogues/doc/implementation-details/labels.md

 #elseif(second_condition)
 second label
 #end
-Each label can be a markdown string (see above).
 ```

 Remark: we keep track in the first line of the VTL string of the initial label.
-This label will not be valued in the questionnaire visualisation process, so it does not appear in the VTL string (except for its first line).
+This label will not be valued in the questionnaire visualisation process, so it does not appear elsewhere in the VTL string.

 ## Rich text